 Dog lovers will love living in Stowe, Vermont all year round!
-The town offers an impressive number of dog-friendly restaurants and businesses, including a resort to which dogs and their humans come from all over to be pampered.
+The town offers an impressive number of dog-friendly restaurants and businesses, including a resort where dogs and their humans come from all over to be pampered.
 For some exercise, local dog owners head to Stowe Recreational Path, a 5.2-mile paved walking path that yields stunning views.
 Not into hiking?
 That’s okay.
 Closer to Stowe’s downtown is Stowe’s Quiet Path, a lovely green space where dogs are allowed to run off leash.

 Telluride is a stunningly beautiful Victorian mountain town nestled in the Rocky Mountains somewhere at about 8,800 feet above sea level.
 Not surprisingly, it’s incredibly dog friendly and has tons to offer local dog lovers, including lots of hiking spots.
-Located a hop, skip, and jump away from downtown is the beautiful Bridal Veil Falls, and from here it is easy to catch the River Trail, which then leads to the Idarado Trail.
+Located a hop, skip, and jump away from downtown is the beautiful Bridal Veil Falls, and from here it is easy to catch the River Trail, which leads to the Idarado Trail.
 Don’t worry, the trails end eventually, but you’ll see plenty of beautiful mountainscapes and aspen trees in the meantime.

 Tombstone, Arizona is a fun and historic Wild West town that is mighty proud of its dogs!
 The small town has dozens of attractions and local businesses that welcome dogs, including the Bird Cage Theatre, stage coach tours, tours of the old mines, trolleys, and restaurants like Brenda’s Chuckwagon.
 And that’s not even the half of it!
-After a long day of exploring and having fun in, dogs can stop into T. Miller’s Tombstone Mercantile for a doggy ice cream cone topped with a biscuit.
+After a long day of exploring and having fun, dogs can stop into T. Miller’s Tombstone Mercantile for a doggy ice cream cone topped with a biscuit.

 Wolf Trap, Virginia

 This stunning small town located just outside of Washington D.C. is well known for its strong arts community — and it’s dog friendliness!
 The town’s main park area is a great place to walk a dog, with plenty to see and sniff.
-Wolf Trap, plus the nearby towns of Arlington and Reston, have dog community groups in which dogs and their humans get together regularly to socialize at a nearby park or other dog-friendly amenity.
+Wolf Trap, plus the nearby towns of Arlington and Reston, have dog community groups where dogs and their humans get together regularly to socialize at a nearby park or other dog-friendly amenity.

 Wrightsville Beach, North Carolina

-This small town which is part of North Carolina’s Outer Banks is incredibly pet friendly, and therefore a great place for dog lovers.
-Ask any local dog to describe a perfect day in Wrightsville Beach, and he’d likely tell you about the local beach, where dogs leashed dogs are allowed on the sand from October through March.
+This small town which is part of North Carolina’s Outer Banks is incredibly pet friendly, and a great place for dog lovers.
+Ask any local dog owner to describe a perfect day in Wrightsville Beach, and he’d likely tell you about the local beach, where leashed dogs are allowed on the sand from October through March.
 Though dogs aren’t allowed near the water during the busy summer months, the local 2.5-mile paved trail known as “The Loop” makes for a pretty great alternative.
 And the perfect end to that perfect day?
 That would likely be a stop at The Trolley Stop, a famous local restaurant famous for its hot dogs.

 Interested in more dog-friendly destinations?
 Check out 30 Best Dog-Friendly Destinations in the Northeast.